dzsoker023/Factorio-Access/README.md

 Insert half a stack of the item in hand where applicable: CONTROL + RIGHT BRACKET.
 Works for chests or for smartly feeding machines and vehicles.

+Set as entity filter: ALT + LEFT BRACKET, for the item in hand.

+Clear entity filter: ALT + LEFT BRACKET, with an empty hand.

+Note: Entity filters include inserters, splitters, infinity chests, infinity pipes using relevant fluid barrels, and constant combinators.

 ## Building from the hand

 Items in hand that can be placed will have their previews active